-The joint procurement arrangements are intended to encourage resource sharing and efficiencies, and to support the "overarching governance principles" for the Councils set out in section 9 of the Local Government Act 2020 (Vic) (LG Act).
-In accordance with the overarching governance principles in the LG Act, the Councils must (amongst other things) pursue innovation and continuous improvement, promote the economic, social and environmental sustainability of the municipal district (including mitigation and planning for climate change risks) and, in order to do so, collaboration with other Councils and Governments and statutory bodies is to be sought.
+Similarly, the overarching governance principles require Councils to pursue innovation and continuous improvement, promote the economic, social and environmental sustainability of the municipal district (including mitigation and planning for climate change risks) and, in order to do so, collaboration with other Councils and Governments and statutory bodies is to be sought.
 Collaborative procurement of the Services will allow the Councils to comply with these obligations, including through the sharing of costs and respective experience and expertise in waste and resource recovery in the Gippsland region.

 The focus of the joint procurement is to explore options aimed at delivering triple bottom line benefits for the Gippsland and broader community.
-The introduction of food organic processing services into the Bass Coast Shire Council has resulted in an increased recovery rate of organic material from 53 per cent to 75 per cent.
-It has also reduced the amount of material sent to landfill by 35%.